 - Perishability: Unlike physical goods, services cannot be stored or inventoried for later sale or use

-- Variability: The quality of the service depends on the service personnel providing them, as well as where, when and how.
+- Variability: The quality of the service depends on the service personnel providing them, as well as where, when, and how.
 Service quality is difficult to manage or standardize.

-Any pricing strategy that doesn’t follow the principles defining a service is trying to tweak the idea of a service in order to increase profits without providing any tangible value to the consumer.
+Any pricing strategy that doesn’t follow the principles defining a service is trying to tweak the idea of a service to increase profits without providing any tangible value to the consumer.
 This is especially true when this model is used in the professional services industry.

 Let’s focus on “inseparability” and its relationship to the subscription pricing model.
 When purchasing goods, production and consumption are discrete processes.
 For example, people would find it completely ridiculous to pay for a restaurant meal they didn’t consume or for a car they never received.
 Alternatively, why is it that many find it normal to pay for services that were not rendered when it’s in the form of a lump sum amount – or so-called “subscription”?

 Is a Subscription-Based Pricing Model the Way to Go?